golanlevin/p5.plotSvg/README.md

 * SVGs produced with p5.plotSvg have a default stroke color, `black`.
 This can be altered with `setSvgDefaultStrokeColor()`, which takes valid CSS color strings (e.g., `'red'`, `'#ff0000'`, `'rgb(255,0,0)'`).
 * To create SVG paths with non-default colors, simply use the `stroke()` command as usual.
 Note, however, that any such strokes will have additional style information added to their SVG representation (e.g. `style="stroke:#ff0000;"`); this could lead to potentially large file sizes, depending on your design.
 To restore the default stroke color, you can use `stroke(getDefaultStrokeColor());`.
 * If you use stroke colors, the working assumption of p5.plotSvg is that you are using so *to label different logical entities* — such as different color pens in a multi-pen plotter, different tools in a CNC machine, or different intensity settings in a laser cutter.
 For this reason, alpha (transparency) values are stripped out.
 I strongly recommend using just a small number of colors, and selecting easy-to-remember [CSS color keyword names](https://www.w3.org/TR/SVG11/types.html#ColorKeywords) such as `'red'`, `'green'`, `'blue'`, etc.
 * This library only accepts p5 `stroke()` commands with the following types of arguments: CSS named colors [in the set of 147 official SVG colors](https://johndecember.com/html/spec/colorsvg.html), hex formatted color strings, or as RGB/gray colors whose values range from 0-255.
 The p5 `colorMode()` command is not supported by p5.plotSvg, and calls to `colorMode()` may produce unpredictable results in your SVG.
+* When making multi-color plots, the `setSvgMergeNamedGroups(true)` function may be helpful in grouping paths you want plotted with the same color pen; see [this example](examples/plotSvg_post_grouping/README.md).

 ### Graphics Transforms